jdimauro/witch-lights/docs/README.md

 The reaction to the Witch Lights was hugely enthusiastic and positive.
 Many attendees reported stopping and watching the lights, entranced, on their way through the path.
 Firefly's location feels like a magical forest, and the addition of a purple faerie that leads you down one of the paths felt like a natural thing to encounter in the dark.

+***

+# How-To

+What follows is as complete a set of documentation and assembly instructions as I have been able to compile so far.

 ## Challenges

 This is an advanced project.
 It involves building a weather resistant wire rig with 3D-printed sensor housings, which itself requires a great deal of soldering, assembly, cable pulling, and testing.
 The modular nature of the design means you will have to take your intended installation environment into account and make your own decisions about the length and number of LED strips and connectors you plan to use.